How Well Are State-Dependent Local Projections Capturing Nonlinearities?: Performance of State-Dependent Local Projections

 A closer examination of the first three rows of Figure~\ref{fig:avg.dist} reveals where these improvements concentrate.
 For \textit{LagLP}, the gains over \textit{Linear} occur primarily in the extreme bins of $s_{t-1}$, with minimal improvement in the middle bins.
 Similarly, \textit{AsymLP}'s gains over \textit{Linear} appear only in the tails of the shock distribution, with negligible improvement in the center.
 This pattern reveals an important caveat: while state-dependent specifications improve upon linear LPs on average, these gains concentrate at the extremes.
-Both specifications perform similarly to the linear LP in the middle regions of their respective distributions—where most observations typically lie.
+Both specifications perform similarly to the linear LP in the middle regions of their respective distributions---where most observations typically lie.
 This finding has clear empirical implications.
 Researchers studying large, rare shocks would benefit from shock-based specifications, as these events fall in the tails where such specifications excel.
 Those examining responses in extreme economic conditions should employ lag-based specifications, which capture state dependence at the extremes.
 However, for typical shocks in normal conditions, the added complexity of state-dependent specifications offers limited value over simpler linear LPs.

 The bottom row of Figure~\ref{fig:avg.dist} presents the results for \textit{Feas}.
 The conditional distance to the true CAR, measured over both $s_{t-1}$ bins and $u_t$ bins, is visibly smaller than that under all three preceding specifications.
 Crucially, unlike the existing state-dependent specifications that only improve upon linear LPs at the tails, our proposed specification achieves substantial improvements across the entire distribution—both in the extreme bins and, importantly, in the middle regions where most observations lie.
 This uniform improvement is reflected in the large reduction in conditional distance: \textit{Feas} yields a mean distance of 0.18, which is the smallest across all specifications.
-By incorporating both squared shock terms and shock-state interactions, the specification not only captures both types of nonlinearity simultaneously but also outperforms each state-dependent specification in its own domain—capturing state dependence better than \textit{AsymLP} and higher-order effects better than \textit{LagLP}.